Public consultation on technical guidance for companies

-This public consultation marks a critical point in the development of SBTs for nature.
-It is the public’s opportunity to provide input into our multi-stakeholder process to ensure the finalized guidance for companies released in 2023 is as robust, clear and practical as possible.
+This public consultation marked a critical point in the development of SBTs for nature.
+It was the public’s opportunity to provide input into our multi-stakeholder process to ensure the finalized guidance for companies released in 2023 is as robust, clear and practical as possible.

 Until this guidance is finalized and incorporated into the release of SBTs for nature v1, the recommended starting point for companies as well as consultants, industry coalitions or other organizations looking for guidance on the target-setting journey is SBTN’s no regrets actions including assessing their impacts on nature loss through SBTN’s Initial Guidance published in 2020.

 The “Assess” and “Prioritize” (Steps 1 & 2) technical guidance has undergone multiple rounds of consultation and iteration, including an internal consultation with 44 network partners and SBTN Corporate Engagement Program members in January-February 2022.
 The final stages of development have been led by the SBTN technical team facilitated by Metabolic with a working group of technical experts from: Capitals Coalition, CDP, Conservation International, Taskforce on Nature-related Financial Disclosures (TNFD), The Biodiversity Consultancy, UNEP-WCMC, and the World Wildlife Fund,.